 When Dechambeau teed his ball up on September the 5th, 2021, and looked out over the par 5 -5th hole fairway, the buzz of energy was in the air.
 If the ball had any feelings it would have been curling up into its stomach in preparation to receive the biggest blow up its backside any golf ball on the planet would have to take.

 The tournament Pro does not try to squeeze every ounce of energy out of his or her body.
-They will take care to make a swing that has the maximum speed without using any force.
-That will lose about 10% of their length, which means they cannot compete with the long-hitting experts on the grid.
+They will take care to make a swing that has the maximum speed with the minimum of effort.
+That will lose about 10% of their length, which means they cannot compete with the long-hitting experts on the grid, who can find up to 25% more than their playing brothers and sisters.

 On the other hand, the extremely long backswings of specialist distance hitters are too inconsistent under tournament pressure.
-Their games are too one-sided on courses with challenging green approaches and they lack feel in the short game department.
+Their games are too one-sided on courses with challenging green approaches, they will also lack feel in the short game department.

 Dechambeau is close to bridging the gap between the maximum force of professional long hitters and the finesse and control of the tour player.
 He is the first in this century who can compete on both fronts.